 Jesus cares for all people.
 Christians must learn from Jesus who cares.

-For examples, Pharisee Christians worship their church denomination, and some worship their spiritual leaders instead of worshipping the true God of heaven.
-Also, some Pharisees Christians come up with hand-made rules to make God’s laws become stricter with the hope the action will make them receive better positions in heaven
+For example, Pharisee Christians worship their church denomination, and some worship their spiritual leaders instead of worshipping the true God of heaven.
+Also, some Pharisees Christians come up with hand-made rules to make God’s laws become stricter with the hope the action will make them receive better positions in heaven.

 In addition, Pharisee Christians elevate their customized practices and are quick to condemn other Christian sects who do not comply with them.
 However, God expects the Pharisee Christians to change their beliefs and mode of operations in order to consider them “justified” in his presence.

 God requires that all people – whether they claim Christianity or not – to become genuinely born-again so that they can be acceptable to his kingdom.
 Only those who follow bible standards and faithfully serve God will be acceptable to heaven on the last day.